pocketramiro/pocket_ramiro_rails/README.md

 This problem has a two pronged solution.
 We created a ticketing system and a notes system both able to tie back to a specific resource or part or both.
 We have a ticket portal that will be able to display tickets in various ways.

-Future functionality aims to predict when maintenance will be needed ideally create a ticket.
+Future functionality aims to predict when maintenance will be needed, ideally creating a ticket automatically
 ```
 ## Contibutors
 ```